4 Day Bhutan at Glance

 Paro Taktsang

-The wooden structure built amazingly, stands bravely on a cliff.
+Taktsang Monastery: The wooden structure built amazingly, stands bravely on a cliff.
 It is said that the great Guru Rinpoche flew here on the back of a tigress and set up this monastery when he brought the teachings of the Buddhist Dharma to Bhutan in the 8th Century.
-The monastery was built in 1692 by Gyalse Tenzin Rabgaye who is said to be one of the reincarnations of Guru Rinpoche.
-From the road, the hike toward Taktshang follows an uphill route and takes approximately 2-3 hours at an average walking pace on a clear, sunny day.
+From the road, the hike toward Taktsang follows an uphill route and returning back takes approximately 5-6 hours at an average walking pace on a clear, sunny day.

 6 hours Admission ticket included